 Digital marketing uses a variety of content formats, including images, videos, infographics, podcasts, animations, augmented reality (AR) experiences, and interactive commercials.

 Many brands successfully combine both approaches.
-For example, Coca-Cola uses traditional marketing like TV ads and billboards to build broad awareness, while running targeted digital campaigns on social media to engage specific audiences.
+For example, Coca-Cola uses traditional marketing like TV ads and billboards to build broad awareness.
+At the same time, it runs targeted digital campaigns on social media to engage specific audiences.

 Both digital and traditional marketing have their own strengths and weaknesses.
 Here is a closer look at each approach in detail.